 LED Monkey's Explanation of the Numbers 3528 and 5050

-LED Strip Lights are becoming increasingly popular in the UK, because they represent an incredibly versatile and energy-efficient lighting solution for homes and businesses alike.
-There are, however, one or two little details you’ll need to know before you rush out and buy some, which is where this LED Monkey guide comes in.
+LED Strip Lights are becoming increasingly popular in the UK.
+This is because they represent an incredibly versatile and energy-efficient lighting solution for homes and businesses alike.
+However, there are one or two little details you’ll need to know before you rush out and buy some.
+This is where this LED Monkey guide comes in.

 What Do The Numbers 3528 and 5050 Mean?